khoitran2603/Personal-Transactions-DWH-Azure-pub/README.md

-# Personal Transaction Data Warehouse & Analytics Project (Azure + Databricks)
+# Personal Transaction Data Warehouse

-A personal data warehouse built to ingest, clean, standardize, and analyze multi-bank transaction data using a Bronze → Silver → Gold architecture.
+A personal data warehouse built to ingest, clean, standardize, and analyze multi-bank transaction data using a ***Bronze → Silver → Gold*** architecture.
 The project focuses on traceability, repeatability, and analytical readiness, rather than real-time processing.

 ---